brianc/node-sql/README.md

 4. `npm install`
 5. `npm test`

 At this point the tests should pass for you.
 If they don't pass please open an issue with the output or you can even send me an email directly.
 My email address is on my github profile and also on every commit I contributed in the repo.

 Once the tests are passing, modify as you see fit.  _Please_ make sure you write tests to cover your modifications.
 Once you're ready, commit your changes and submit a pull request.

-__As long as your pull request doesn't have completely off-the-wall changes and it does have tests I will almost always merge it right away and push it to npm__
+__As long as your pull request doesn't have completely off-the-wall changes and it does have tests we will almost always merge it and push it to npm__

-If you think your changes are too off-the-wall, open an issue or a pull-request without code so we can discuss them.
+If you think your changes are too off-the-wall, open an issue or a pull-request without code so we can discuss them before you begin.

-__Seriously:__

-    your contributions >= my contributions

-I definitely need help with mysql and sqlite syntax.
-I'm not very familiar...so that's always a good place to start.
+Usually after a few high-quality pull requests and friendly interactions we will gladly share collaboration rights with you.

+After all, open source belongs to everyone.

 ##license
 MIT